-Death Grip is a Tabletop Role-Playing Game developed for the Game Design course instructed by Jesse Schell.
+Death Pledge is a narrative-focused Tabletop Role-Playing Game developed for the Game Design course instructed by Jesse Schell.

 From the very beginning, there was a few key elements I wanted to explore in a TRPG setting.
 These were: